 The Flexible Dog

 These dogs tend to be gentle, cooperative, and affectionate.
-Although not as outgoing or energetic as the happy dog, they will get along with humans, cats, and other pets.
+Although not as outgoing or energetic as happy dogs, they will get along with humans, cats, and other pets.
 They are always eager to please and will always try and fit in with the rest.
 They are very easy to train, as they will ever want to follow their owner’s commands.
 The Flexible dog can make an excellent therapy and service dog.

-Which Dog Should I get?
+What Type Of Dog Should I get?

 When deciding which dog to get, you should get to know their temperament.
 Understanding a dog’s personality helps you understand your dog and how he will react to different situations.
 This will also help you get a dog that will comfortably fit in with the lifestyle you have.